Bank Independent Stadium

-Bank Independent Stadium is a multi-purpose stadium complex by the University of North Alabama that is being constructed in Florence, Alabama, to replace Braly Stadium and Mike D. Lane Field for athletic events by the 2026–2027 academic year.
-It will consist of a separate football and baseball field.
+Bank Independent Stadium is a multi-purpose stadium complex by the University of North Alabama in Florence, Alabama, it replaced Braly Stadium and Mike D. Lane Field for athletic events in the 2026–2027 academic year.
+It consists of a separate football and baseball field.

-The football field will be named Bobby Wallace Field and the baseball field will be named Mike D. Lane Field.
+The football field is named Bobby Wallace Field and the baseball field is named Mike D. Lane Field.

-It is to be built adjacent to Flowers Hall, which houses the UNA basketball and volleyball programs.
+It is built adjacent to Flowers Hall, which houses the UNA basketball and volleyball programs.
 The stadium will be designed by Davis Architects who previously designed the 2016 renovation of the Stephen C. O'Connell Center and expansions of Bryant–Denny Stadium.

 History

 Background

 Braly Stadium has served as the home of the North Alabama Lions football team since 1949.
 Despite its long tenure as host, the main complaint against the stadium was the fact that it was off-campus.
 The roots for a new stadium can be traced back to 1974 when the university proposed a new 20,000-seat stadium.
 Despite no location ever being determined, it was stated that it would be near campus.
 Despite talks of a new stadium starting in the 1970s, it would not be until the late 2010s for a proposal to get serious consideration.

 In 2018, the university's SGA created a resolution supporting an on-campus stadium.
 Following this, the university began exploring the potential of a new stadium.
 While student input was a key factor in the decision, the university had become aware of the downsides of renting Braly Stadium from the City of Florence.
 The biggest issue with the rental agreement for Braly was the lack of revenue the university would see from a game.
 During a press conference at the ground breaking of the new stadium, athletic director Dr. Josh Looney gave an example of how their neutral site game at Toyota Field against Jacksonville State in 2022 produced more revenue for the athletic department than the rest of the season at Braly.
 These issues, along with the impending jump to Division I, led the university to begin exploring options.

 Unofficial designs were unveiled in April 2019 and fundraising began in 2021.
 However, the stadium was not official until June 2023 when the Board of Trustees unanimously approved the project.
 It was announced that the stadium would be located at the current Bill Jones Athletic Complex, where both the women's soccer and baseball programs are housed.
 It was also announced that these programs would join the football team as tenants at the stadium.
 With the inclusion of the baseball program, it was announced that Bank Independent Stadium would be a multi-purpose stadium complex.
 After the announcement, the stadium entered a 12 to 16-month designing phase with the goal to complete construction by the 2026–27 academic year.